backdrop-contrib/footnotes/README.txt

 KNOWN ISSUES
 ----

-This version uses a new markup for the list of footnotes.
+Version 2.0 uses a new markup for the list of footnotes.
 It is an OL list with CSS taking away the browser generated list numbers and moving the link numbers towards the left.
 All IE versions have a bug that the numbers are slightly lower than the baseline of the footnote text.
 (If you know how to fix this, please tell.)